Knee Compression Sleeve

 2. Potential for Dependence on Support:

-While knee sleeves provide valuable support, excessive reliance on them can inadvertently lead to muscle atrophy or weakness.
+While compression sleeves provide valuable support, excessive reliance on them can inadvertently lead to muscle atrophy or weakness.
 It's essential for post-operative patients to engage in prescribed exercises to strengthen the surrounding musculature and promote natural stability.

 3. Potential for Delayed Muscle Engagement: